 Require Warning Before Shooting

-Verbal warning articulated in SMPD Lexipol Policy 300.4 Deadly Force - Where feasible, the officer shall, prior to the use of force, make reasonable efforts to identify themselves as a peace officer and to warn that deadly force may be used.
+Verbal warning articulated in SMPD Lexipol Policy 300.4 Deadly Force - Where feasible, the officer shall, prior to the response of deadly force, make reasonable efforts to identify themselves as a peace officer and to warn that deadly force may be used.

 Exhaust All Other Means Before Shooting